EMS Ambulance PCR Software in the Cloud

 The PCR is always aware of all dispatch instructions, plus all patient and facility information carried forward from prior incidents regardless of which crew members attended.
 It can even pull up the patient’s or building’s prior history of reports, and view them in full.

 This unified system eliminates all the hassle of downloading dispatch and patient data to crews, and of uploading and organizing their run reports afterward.
 You will need fewer back-office employees, and those you keep will spend vastly less time moving papers and data between systems.

 Automatic Narrative Composer

-AngelTrack automatically writes your whole narrative using natural language and sentence structure, drawing on data you’ve already input into the PCR (vitals, assessments, procedures, etc.) and from dispatch records.
-Both your medical director and your billing department will approve of the composed narratives.
+For EMS trips, AngelTrack automatically writes the narrative using natural language and sentence structure, drawing on data already input into the PCR (vitals, assessments, procedures, etc.) and from dispatch records.

 It’s not a “narrative helper”, or a sentence picker, or a phrase bank… it is a real live narrative composer.
 It writes a chronology-style narrative in one mouse click.

-It writes the entire narrative at approximately 90% detail level.
-You just fill in the last 10% — the little details about the patient and the transport that a PCR can’t capture.
-It takes about 5 or 10 minutes to review the composed narrative and add the necessary details.
+It writes the entire narrative at approximately 80% detail level.
+Crews just fill in the last 20% — the little details about the patient and the transport that a PCR can’t capture.

 Capture Signatures Right on a Tablet or Smartphone